-If you are receiving the a WerMgr.exe or WerFault.exe Application Error at times, when using your Windows 10 / 8 / 7 computer, then this post may be able to hep you:
+If you receive a WerMgr.exe or WerFault.exe Application Error at times, when using your Windows 10/8/7 computer, then this post may be able to help you.

 WerFault.exe or WerMgr.exe Application Error

 The instruction at the referenced memory could not read.
 Click on OK to terminate the program.

 WerFault.exe and WerMgr.exe are system files located in the System32 folder.
 It is a part of the Windows error reporting system that collects and sends error logs from your system to Microsoft.

 Microsoft Windows Error Reporting Service helps Microsoft and Microsoft partners diagnose problems in the software you use and provide solutions.
 Not all problems have solutions, but when solutions are available, they are offered as steps to solve a problem you’ve reported or as updates to install.

 This error could occur if the file has got corrupted due to some reason.
 If you receive this error frequently, it could become quite irritating.

 1] What you can do is to run System File Checker to scan your PC for and repair your corrupted system files.
 Once the scan is completed, restart your computer.